John W. Houghtaling II: Business

 In 2014, he co-founded American Ethane Company.
-Houghtaling has signed conditionally bindings contracts to supply 7.2 Million tons a year of Ethane to China, a sale volume that exceeds 72 Billion dollars.
+Houghtaling has signed conditionally bindings contracts to supply 7.2 million tons a year of ethane to China, a sale volume that exceeds 72 billion dollars.

 Personal life

-In 2012, Houghtaling married Russian pop star and model Julia Timonina.
+In 2012, Houghtaling married Julia Timonina.
 They live together in New Orleans with their daughter.
 Together they own the historic Brown Mansion on St. Charles Avenue.